Developer-Student-Club-UCA/listen2help_app/README.md

 $ flutter pub run build_runner build
 ```

-For mre info on how to create Freezed classes, you can check [here](http://pub.dev/packages/freezed).
+For more info on how to create Freezed classes, you can check [here](http://pub.dev/packages/freezed).